-Upcoming events include the launch of a exhibition focusing on the urban Native American experience in Grand Rapids on November 3, 2015 and a campus dialogue on November 18, 2015.
-Both of these events will be held from 6-8 p.m. in the Mary Idema Pew Library (GVSU's Allendale Campus).
-The exhibition will remain on display and open to the public through the month of November.
-Afterwards, it will travel to the Grand Rapids Public Museum and Grand Rapids Public Library.
+Upcoming events include the launch of a exhibition focusing on the urban Native American experience in Grand Rapids, Walking Beyond Our Ancestors' Footsteps on November 3, 2015 and a campus dialogue on November 18, 2015.
+Both of these events will be held from 6-8 p.m. in the Mary Idema Pew Library (GVSU's Allendale Campus) and are free and open to the public.
+They are also pre-approved LIB 100/LIB 201 co-curricular activities.
+Walking Beyond Our Ancestors' Footsteps will remain on display and open to the public on GVSU's Allendale campus through the month of November.
+Afterwards, it will travel to the Grand Rapids Public Library, January 4-21, 2016.

 To learn more about the project, suggest topics and direction, or to get involved, please contact: